JavaScript - The "this" key word in depth

 August 21, 2019 - 14 min read

-In this article we will learn how to identify and recognize what this refers to in a given context and we will explore what rules and conditions are taken under consideration by the engine to determine the reference of the this key word.
+refers to in a given context and we will explore what rules and conditions are taken under consideration by the engine to determine the reference of the this

 The challenge

-One of the most challenging concepts in JavaScript is the this key word, maybe because it is so different than other languages or maybe because the rules to determine it’s value are not that clear.
+key word, maybe because it is so different than other languages or maybe because the rules to determine it’s value are not that clear.

 Lets quote a paragraph from MDN: